ValksGodotTools/Template/README.md

 ## Credits
 For all credit to in-game assets used, see [credits.txt](https://github.com/ValksGodotTools/Template/blob/main/credits.txt).

-Huge thank you to the people in the Godot Cafe Discord for answering all my questions.
+Huge thank you to the people in the [Godot Café Discord](https://discord.com/invite/zH7NUgz) for answering all my questions.